agn453/UNZIP-CPM-Z80/README.md

 In reverse chronological order.

+### November 11, 2020

+Lars Nelson has fixed an UnDeflate issue as well as added code to strip pathnames from filenames and clear bit 7 of filename characters.
+This version builds with the supplied UNZIP184.SUB (for ZSM4 and DR LINK) or SLR184.SUB (using SLR Z80ASM and SLRNK).

+Once again, I've updated the source and library file (still at v1.8-4) so fetch a new copy if you've an older version.

+Lars is working on code to preserve the .ZIP file dates under CP/M Plus and handling long file names.

 ### November 4, 2020

 Lars has fixed the "zero-length file CRC error" for the Z-system v1.8-4